Authored by the expert who managed and guided the team behind the Cambodia Property Pack

 Everything you need to know before buying real estate is included in our Cambodia Property Pack

-In this guide, we break down the current housing prices in Siem Reap and explain what you can actually buy at different budget levels, from $100,000 to $500,000 and beyond.
+This guide covers the current housing prices in Siem Reap and what you can realistically buy as a foreigner at every budget level, from $100k to $500k and above.

 And if you're planning to buy a property in this place, you may want to download our pack covering the real estate market in Siem Reap.